-7. STATEMENT OF REASONS
+6. STATEMENT OF REASONS

-Description of the development The proposed development is for Reconfiguring a Lot (one lot into two lots) Reasons for Decision a) The proposed reconfiguration will not impact on the productive agricultural capacity of the land; b) Assessment of the development against the relevant zon purpose, planning scheme codes and planning scheme policied demonstrates that the proposed development will not caus significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and c) The proposed development does not compromise the relevant State Planning Policy.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone Code; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these.
-Matters prescribed by regulation The State Planning Policy - Part E; The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with thapplication.
+Description of the development The proposed development is for Reconfiguring a Lot - (two lots into two lots) Reasons for Decision The proposed use does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and c) The proposed development does not compromise the relevant State Planning Policy.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low Density Residential Zone Code; Reconfiguring a Lot Code; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.
+Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with the application.

-8. APPEAL RIGHTS
+7. APPEAL RIGHTS